sap-tutorials/How-Tos/tutorials/2016/09/hxe-howto-eclipse/hxe-howto-eclipse.md

 [ACCORDION-BEGIN [Step 7B: ](Specify system - Docker)]

-For Docker containers follow these instructions to add a connection your HANAExpress SYSTEMDB.
+For Docker containers follow these instructions to add a connection your HANA Express `SystemDB` database.

 Add your `HANAExpress` Add System > Specify System